tc39/notes/es7/2015-11/nov-17.md

 YK: alan has a motivation, and he is not present

 DD: I think I know, (related to promises), out of the box it should be very easy to create a fully functional subclass.
 There are some inconsistencies, alan said he would tweak these things.
 His goal was to make this super easy to make subclasses.
-Dans argument is, a library could handle the “super easy part’ putting less weight on the spec.
+Dans argument is, a library could handle the "super easy part' putting less weight on the spec.

 BE: lets have symbol names for this, alan tried his best.
 But without implementor feedback, we it may not have been ideal.
 Since its not implemented, we have the flexibility to change.